rkhidesh/100-Days-Of-Code/Log.md

 ### Today's progress:
 I dived deep into the turtle module in Python and created a spirograph.
-I tinkered with my JS calculator and I'm trying to find ways to perform operations on button values.
-I searched Stack Overflow found one question similar to mine and I tried the solution code but it just gave me a NaN output (which is better than nothing but it's not what I want 😅).
-I was tempted to just copy paste someone's code from YouTube but I slapped myself and got back on track.
+I tinkered with my JS calculator, and I'm trying to find ways to perform operations on button values.
+I searched Stack Overflow found one question similar to mine, and I tried the solution code, but it just gave me a NaN output (which is better than nothing, but it's not what I want 😅).
+I was tempted to just copy and paste someone's code from YouTube, but I slapped myself and got back on track.
 I might post a question on Stack Overflow if I get super stuck.

 ### Thoughts:
 Practice, practice, practice.